soliton4/nodeMirror/README.md

 nodeMirror is a IDE utilizing CodeMirror.net, pty.js and other cool libraries.

-I wrote it to fit the needs of a Developer, especialy me, and to make maximal usage of the CodeMirror Editor library.
+I wrote it to fit the needs of a Developer, especially me, and to make maximal usage of the CodeMirror Editor library.
 Giving you a powerful IDE and Admin tool.

 Ever asked yourself which Editor you should choose?
 This is trying to answer that Question once and for all ;)